 You do have the option of using a prepaid MasterCard or Visa card.
 You don’t acquire any interest fees, and the amount you put on the card is what you have to use.
 However, these cards do not report to the credit bureaus, so they won’t help you raise your credit score.

 You can also use a mixture of the three options.
 If you’re wondering, ‘what credit card can I get with bad credit?’ the answer is many.
-The goal here is to find the one with the lowest rates, no fees, and a few perks if possible.
+The goal here at Bonsai Finance is to find you the one with the lowest rates, no fees, and a few perks if possible.